Chart Color Schemes

 An assessment of population growth drivers in Melton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Melton's population is around 8,372 as of Nov 2025.
-This reflects an increase of 486 people since the 2021 Census, which reported a population of 7,886 people.
-The change is inferred from the estimated resident population of 8,056 from the ABS as of June 2024 and an additional 252 validated new addresses since the Census date.
-This level of population equates to a density ratio of 849 persons per square kilometer.
-Melton's growth rate of 6.2% since census positions it within 2.7 percentage points of the national average (8.9%).
-Population growth was primarily driven by overseas migration, contributing approximately 75.3% of overall population gains during recent periods.
+Melton's population is approximately 8,372 as of November 2025.
+This figure represents an increase of 486 people since the 2021 Census, which reported a population of 7,886.
+The change is inferred from the estimated resident population of 8,056 in June 2024 and an additional 252 validated new addresses since the Census date.
+This results in a population density ratio of 849 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Melton's growth rate of 6.2% since the census is within 2.7 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 75.3% of overall population gains during recent periods in Melton.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, an above median growth is projected until 2041, with the area expected to expand by 1,349 persons, recording a gain of 12.2% in total over the 17 years.
+Based on demographic trends and the latest annual ERP population numbers, Melton is projected to experience above median population growth.
+By 2041, the area is expected to expand by 1,349 persons, reflecting a total gain of 12.2% over the 17-year period.

 Frequently Asked Questions - Population